 Rather than purchase and install separate systems, many organizations opt for an all-in-one solution.
 This helps to reduce overhead, hardware installation and maintenance, and total cost of ownership.

-Verkada’s SV11 Environmental Sensor can also be integrated into a larger security ecosystem to simplify building management, streamlining all physical safety onto a cloud-based platform.
+Verkada’s Environmental Sensors can also be integrated into a larger security ecosystem to simplify building management, streamlining all physical safety onto a cloud-based platform.
 Instead of logging into disparate systems, IT and facilities managers can view all safety and security events in one place—making it easier to create and ensure healthier spaces.